-The write byte protocol is also used to set a pointer to an address (see Figure 31).
-This is used for a subsequent single-byte read from the same address or block read or block write starting at that address.
+In the AD5934, the write byte protocol is also used to set a pointer to a register address (see Figure 27).
+This protocol is used for a subsequent single-byte read from the same address, block read, or block write starting at that address.